-- Slide the smaller line set joint sleeve onto the refrigerant piping.
+- 1 Slide the smaller line set joint sleeve onto the refrigerant piping.
 The sleeve should be at least two feet from the joint to avoid damage during brazing. - 2 For brazed connections: - a.
-Position the refrigerant piping and make the brazed connection following the brazing guidelines. - b.
-Do not remove the water-saturated rags until the piping has cooled completely. - 3 For braze-free connections: - a.
-Position the refrigerant piping and follow the assembly instructions provided with the braze-free connector.
+If needed, cut the liquid line on a vertical or horizontal section. - Position the refrigerant piping and make the brazed connection following the brazing guidelines. - Do not remove the water-saturated rags until the piping has cooled completely. - 3 For braze-free connections: - Position the refrigerant piping and follow the assembly instructions provided with the brazefree connector.

-NOTE - When installing refrigerant lines longer than 50 feet, see the GE Refrigerant Piping Design and Fabrication Guidelines, or contact GE Technical Support Product Applications for assistance.
+NOTE - When installing refrigerant lines longer than 50 feet, see the GE Refrigerant Piping Design and Fabrication Guidelines, CORP.
+9351-L9, or contact GE Technical Support Product Applications for assistance.